JustAn0therDev/Findin/README.md

 	- Line number
 	- Column number (index)

+- Fix line check consistency because not all line breaks will be the same for every editor and/or OS;

-- Change the "TextChanged" event in the text box for something else, this is related to the "Re-think user experience" task.
+- ~~Change the "TextChanged" event in the text box for something else, this is related to the "Re-think user experience" task.~~ -> This has been fixed by making the search and Regex match asynchronous;
+- Fix the response time or search timing so that the program feels much faster.
+Search timing could mean clicking on a "Search" button;
+- Make the debugging experience better, since Visual Studio 2022 can't keep up with the new .NET 6 thread operations.

 ## In Development